Apoptosis and Dog Cancer

 Without active apoptosis genes to stop them, cancer cells aim to keep living and keep reproducing.
 They consume body resources, destroy normal architecture, hijack the immune system, derange body metabolism, and continue to live at any cost.

-In the end, they zero in towards destroying the very body that nourishes them.
+Ultimately, they zero in on destroying the body that nourishes them.

 In fact, a lack of apoptosis is a characteristic that ALL cancers share.
-That means in order for a disease to be called cancer, it must resist cell death or lack apoptosis.
+For a disease to be called cancer, it must (among other hallmarks) resist cell death or lack apoptosis.

 What Can Restore Apoptosis

-For example, we used to think that conventional cancer treatments like chemotherapy and radiation just killed cancer cells directly (cytotoxicity).
+For example, we once thought that conventional cancer treatments like chemotherapy and radiation killed cancer cells directly (cytotoxicity).

-It turns out after we have learned more about apoptosis, that some of those treatments ALSO induce apoptosis!
-So, they’re killing cancer cells directly AND they are waking up apoptosis genes so the cells will commit suicide!
+So, they’re killing cancer cells directly AND they are waking up apoptosis genes so the cells will commit suicide.

-I think one of the reasons cancer rates are so high in the western world, in both canine and human, is because we tend to eat diets much lower in these dietary apoptogens!
+I think cancer rates are so high in the West, in both canine and human, may be in part because we tend to eat diets much lower in these dietary apoptogens.

 Best to all,